rokath/trice/docs/Common.md

         Gives more informal output if used.
 Can be helpful during setup.
         For example "trice u -dry-run -v" is the same as "trice u -dry-run" but with more descriptive output.
         This is a bool switch.
 It has no parameters.
 Its default value is false.
-If the switch is applied its value is true. subcommand 'u|update': For updating ID list and source files.
+If the switch is applied its value is true. sub-command 'u|update': For updating ID list and source files.
         "trice update" will parse source tree(s) for new or changed TRICE macros, modify them appropriate and update/generate the JSON list.
-        The "update" subcommand has no mantadory switches.
+        The "update" sub-command has no mantadory switches.
 Omitted optional switches are used with their default parameters.
   -IDMax value
         Upper end of ID range for normal trices. (default 65535) -IDMaxShort value